kool-dev/kool/docs/4-Commands/kool-restart.md

 ### Options

 ```
   -h, --help      help for restart
       --purge     Remove all persistent data from volume mounts on containers
+      --rebuild   Updates and builds service's images
 ```

 ### Options inherited from parent commands